PreciselyData/Private-Spatial-APIs/docs/guides/IDP-integration.md

 ## IDP OpenID Connect issuer url

-An IDP issurer url is required to setup the integration.
+An IDP issuer url is required to setup the integration.
 The login client could be either private or public.
 If it is private, a client secret is also required in the configuration.

 ## Configure Security